jpollock/wp-engine-api-typescript/README.md

-# WP Engine TypeScript SDK
+# WP Engine TypeScript SDK (Unofficial)

-A TypeScript SDK for interacting with the WP Engine API.
+An unofficial TypeScript SDK for interacting with the WP Engine API.
 This SDK provides a simple and type-safe way to interact with WP Engine's services from both Node.js and browser environments.

+> **Note**: This is an unofficial SDK and is not affiliated with or supported by WP Engine.

 ## Features